jqjeevan/major-project/proposal.md

 # Proposal

-Planning on making a variation of Angry birds or any game with gravity, and an object to attack
+ Making a clone/copy of Angry birds, and an object to attack as the final goal to win

 ## Needs To Have